 Supplemental Nutrition Assistance Program

-The Downtown Farmers Market accepts Supplemental Nutrition Assistance Program (SNAP) payments using a wooden token program.
+The Downtown Farmers Market accepts Supplemental Nutrition Assistance Program (SNAP/EBT) payments using a wooden token program at both our Saturday and Winter markets.
 The Market’s goal, with the vendors as partners, is to offer opportunities for families who receive food stamp benefits to purchase fresh fruits, vegetables and other eligible products at the Market.

 USDA SNAP Program Rules